ISUgenomics/2021_workshop_transcriptomics/Notebook_Jennifer/1_align.md

 module load singularity            #<= will load 3.7.1, since that has a "D" = default next to it in list
 ```

-I'm not seeing GSNAP on the list...hmm, but there's `singularity` so we could install it via a singularity image.
+I'm not seeing GSNAP, samtools or featureCounts on the list...hmm, but there's `singularity` so we could install it via a singularity image.
 I'm surprised there isn't `miniconda` so we could install the python libraries.
 Mou and I worked on installing miniconda and GSNAP.

+---

-## Install GSNAP locally
+## Install Programs

 Before we get into installing your own programs in the HPC.
 We need to touch on file organization on an HPC.